robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 ## Miscellaneous
 ### Examples
 [Populating Next Right Pointers in Each Node](/computer-science/algorithms/algorithmic-problems/populating-next-right-pointers-in-each-node)
+### Find a Corresponding Node of a Binary Tree in a Clone of That Tree
+Given two binary trees original and cloned and given a reference to a node target in the original tree.

+The cloned tree is a copy of the original tree.

+Return a reference to the same node in the cloned tree.

+Note that you are not allowed to change any of the two trees or the target node and the answer must be a reference to a node in the cloned tree.

+The values of the nodes of the `tree` are unique.
 # Stack
 ## Examples
 ### Building Lowest Number by Removing k digits from a given number